CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/on-premises-faq.md

 <details>
   <summary>Is CodeTogether compliant with the General Data Protection Regulation required by the EU?</summary>

-On-Premises usage of CodeTogether does not share nor capture any information that CodeTogether has access to.
-In addition, the edge servers themselves as used in CodeTogether do not store information.
+On-Premises usage of CodeTogether Live does not share nor capture any information that CodeTogether has access to.
+In addition, the edge servers themselves as used in CodeTogether Live do not store information.
 Any extra requirements for internal software usage may still apply but is out of CodeTogether's scope.

 </details>